 - Norman Park Sports Precinct, Norman Park.

-These projects were completed in 2016 and are now in operation.
-In each of these locations, drinking water was used to irrigate nearby sporting fields and parks, however now ample stormwater is being captured from surrounding areas to keep the grounds lush and green.
+These projects and are now in operation.
+In each of these locations, Council used drinking water to irrigate nearby sporting fields and parks.
+Now ample stormwater is captured from surrounding areas to keep the grounds lush and green.

 Council recently completed Coorparoo Creek Park.
 The park now forms a green corridor between Old Cleveland Road and Barnes Avenue linked to Coorparoo Creek.
-This green space will support the growth of the area by providing more public space for workers and residents, managing local flooding and extending the green corridor for pedestrians and cyclists.
+This green space supports the growth of the area.
+It provides more public space for workers and residents, manages local flooding and extended green corridor for pedestrians and cyclists.

 Download the Master Plan